 - Who will be our point of contact on the day of the wedding and planning beforehand?
-Are they available to meet with us in person?
+Would they be available to meet us in person?

 - Are there any in-house vendors available to us?
 Are they included in the venue pricing?
 If not, what are the additional fees?

 - Can I hire my own vendors?
-If so, are there any fees involved to use outside vendors?
+If so, are there any fees involved in using outside vendors?

 - Are outside vendors required to have separate insurance policies to work at the venue?
 Does the venue have liability insurance?

-- What time can vendors or family members start to arrive for set-up on wedding day?
+- When can vendors or family members start to arrive for set-up on the wedding day?